sangeeeee/TouhouLittleMaid-Shogi/engine/README.md

 vector, uses a three-slot depth-preferred transposition table, and performs a single-threaded iterative-deepening Alpha-Beta search with quiescence, move ordering, fourfold-repetition draws, principal variations, and hard time/node/ cancellation limits.
-It remains independent of Minecraft and native processes.
+It remains independent of Minecraft.
 Resources may be supplied either as ordinary files for standalone tools or as classpath streams.
 The mod uses the latter so its evaluation and book data stay inside the distributable JAR and never need to be extracted to `config`.